David Knoebel

 -- David Knoebel

 What's he done with his life?
 He fiddles with words.
 He could've been anything.
 An accountant.
 A dentist.
 He could've gone into his Uncle Jim's car dealership.
 He had his chances.
-But no. He thinks he's an 'artiste', some kind of big shot.
-Last week, he dreamed he was the Buddha; the week before that, a Chanel wallet still flat in its box.
+But no. He's an 'artiste', some kind of big shot.
+Last week, he dreamed he was the Buddha; the week before, a Chanel wallet still flat in its box.
 What kind of stability is that?

 -- Aunt Leona

-Knoebel was born in the US in 1949.
-His first major work, a crayon mural completed at age 3 on the living room wall, was a critical disaster.
+Artist/writer David Knoebel was born in the US in 1949.
+He completed his first major work at age 3: a crayon mural on the living room wall.
+It was a critical disaster.
 Nevertheless, he persevered.
-He spent the summers of his teen years working at an amusement park where he discovered his love of space, movement, and light.

 Knoebel's web page, "Click Poetry", first appeared in 1996.
 His webwork has been featured on Compuserve, About.com, Light & Dust, Zn, trAce, Webartery, Web3D/VRML 2000, the International Computer Graphics Festival, Infos2000, The Poets' Place, netart00, Riding the Meridian, Jumpin' at the Diner, FILE, Cauldron & Net, the Carmen Conde Foundation, and The Iowa Review Web.